kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 ========================

 .. index::
-	pair: references and readings; Design of experiments
+	pair: references and readings; experiments

 - **Strongly recommended**: Box, Hunter and Hunter, *Statistics for Experimenters*, chapters 5 and 6 with topics from chapters 11, 12, 13 and 15.
 - `A web tutorial on designed experiments <http://www.chemometrics.se/index.php?option=com_content&task=view&id=18&Itemid=27>`_